sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

 * Remove the FIV/L test fields from the animal screen: If ticked, ASM won't display the Combi test or FIV/FLV test fields (depending on your locale).

-* Remove the “Good With...” and Housetrained fields from the animal screen: If ticked, ASM won't display the good with cats/dogs/children and housetrained fields.
+* Remove the “Good With...” and trained/energy level fields from the animal
+  screen: If ticked, ASM won't display the good with cats/dogs/children/elderly, and the good on lead/good traveller/crate trained/housetrained and energy level fields.
 Useful for shelters that don't keep cats and dogs.

 * Remove the adoption fee field from the animal screen: If ticked, ASM won't show the adoption fee field on the animal details.
 If this option is not on